What is the SSL Certificate Chain?

 Example of an SSL Certificate chain

-Here’s a practical example.
-Let’s suppose that you purchase a certificate from the Awesome Authority for the domain
+As an example, suppose you purchase a certificate from the Awesome Authority for the domain

-Awesome Authority is not a root certificate authority.
-In other words, its certificate is not directly embedded in your web browser and therefore it can’t be explicitly trusted.
+Awesome Authority isn’t a root certificate authority.
+Its certificate isn’t directly embedded in your web browser, so it can’t be explicitly trusted.

 - Awesome Authority utilizes a certificate issued by Intermediate Awesome CA Alpha.